Blackburn: Economy

 Markets continue to offer a wide range of local produce, such as Lancashire cheeses, tripe, Bowland beef and lamb.
 Walsh's Sarsaparilla stall decided not to join the move into the Mall shopping centre in 2011, and opens six days a week.

 Major employers in Blackburn include: Blackburn College, Thwaites Brewery, BAE Systems (Samlesbury Aerodrome site, located at Samlesbury, northwest of Blackburn); Blackburn with Darwen Borough Council; and the East Lancashire Hospitals NHS Trust (based at the Royal Blackburn Hospital).

 Drumstone Trade Park near the town centre has trade outlets.

-Numerous business parks exist in and around the town.

 Transport

 Railway

 Blackburn railway station is sited in the town centre and is managed by Northern Trains, who also operate all of its passenger services.
 It is on the Ribble Valley line between Clitheroe and Manchester Victoria; trains to Manchester typically take around 50 minutes and continue on to Rochdale.
 The station also hosts East Lancashire Line services eastwards to Burnley, Colne, Leeds and York; services westwards go to Preston and Blackpool.